Athens Lysicrates monument

 Location: Plaka

 This is the reason that the Monument of Lysicrates was built.
-This monument is of a circular statue, raised on a high squared podium.
-This is the first ancient monument of Corinthian order on the exterior.
-Originally it was crowded with floral support for the bronze tripod where the prize of Lysicrates was put.
-Now it is surrounded by a lovely garden in the center of a small square.
+This monument consists of a circular statue and a high, squared podium.
+This is the first ancient monument of the Corinthian order on the exterior and is made out of marble from Mount Pentelikon.
+Its frieze depicts scenes from the life of the god Dionysus, in honor of whom the dramatic games were held.
+The bronze tripod, the prize given to choregi for sponsoring the winning play in the dramatic games, was placed at its top.
+Nowadays, it is surrounded by a lovely garden in the center of a small square.

-Some versions of this choragic monuments include the Dugald Stewart Monument on Calton Hill above Edinburgh UK and another structure in the Botanic Gardens of Sydney Australia.
+Structures that mimic this choragic monument include the Dugald Stewart Monument on Calton Hill above Edinburgh UK and another structure in the Royal Botanic Gardens of Sydney in Australia.

 How to get there

-On foot: As the Monument of Lysicrates is located in a central area of Athens, it can be easily reached on foot from Syntagma metro station, in approximately 10 minutes.
+On foot: As the Monument of Lysicrates is located in a central area of Athens, it can be easily reached on foot from Syntagma Square in approximately 10 minutes.

-By metro: The closest metro station is “Acropolis” on line 2.
+By metro: The closest metro station is Akropolis (Red Line).
 Note that the Monument of Lysicrates is located within a 5-minute walking distance from the metro.
 Get a map of the metro here.

 Map